alttch/eva3/UPDATE.rst

  (majority functions are compatible with SFA Framework).

 * MQTT server is no longer required if EVA ICS controllers run on a single host/network.
-You may remove MQTT data exchange between controller P2P connection by setting *mqtt_update* property to null* (exec *controller prop
+You may remove MQTT data exchange between controllers by setting *mqtt_update* property to null* (exec *controller prop <controller>
-  <controller> mqtt_update* command for SFA and LM controllers).
+  mqtt_update* command for SFA and LM controllers).
+Once it's set, controllers start exchanging data P2P.